3D Printing Service

 How much do you charge?

 As with other support services, our goal is to assist with research and education with the understanding that grant money is a precious resource.
-Our pricing policy ensures that we can self-sustain, mainly the procurement of raw material, and cover maintenance costs when needed.
+Our pricing policy ensures that we can self-sustain, mainly the procurement of raw material, and covers maintenance costs when needed.
 Send us an email if you have a specific project in mind and require a cost estimation.

 How do I pay for a print?
 Can I pay with my own money?